-The affirmative vote of a majority of the shares voted affirmatively or negatively for this proposal Genetics, Inc. 2010 Employee, Director and Consultant is required to approve the amendment of the Myriad Genetics, Inc. 2010 Employee, Director and Consultant Equity Incentive Plan.
+The affirmative vote of a majority of the shares voted affirmatively or negatively for this proposal is required to approve the Myriad Genetics, Inc. 2017 Employee, Director and Consultant Equity Incentive Plan.
 Abstentions will have no effect on the results of this vote.
 Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name on this proposal; therefore, any shares not voted by a customer will be treated as a broker non-vote.
 Such broker non-votes will have no effect on the results of this vote.